+There is so much website content landscape gardens could blog about.
+If your client types in a keyword phrase such as ‘which plants are native to the Mornington Peninsula’, and you service the Mornington Peninsula, your website should make it to the first page.
 This is how you can attract more customers in your area.
-If they type in a keyword phrase such as ‘which plants are native to the Mornington Peninsula’, and you service the Mornington Peninsula, your website should make it to the first page.

 Here are some other blog ideas